rh-glaubke/QUANTIFA/README.md

 ## Disclaimer
 *"All models are wrong, but some are useful." - George E. P. Box*

-I'm a pretty novice programmer.
-If you happen to stumble upon any bugs/errors in any of the algorithms stored in this repository, PLEASE bring them to my attention!
-Please also feel free to forward suggestions for making the code run more efficiently.
+I'm a novice programmer.
+If you stumble upon any bugs, PLEASE bring them to my attention!
+Also, feel free to reach out with feature requests or suggestions for enhancing model performance.

 ## Citation Information
 If this algorithm was helpful to you in your own research, please cite us!